There are a number of ways to create intergenerational wealth for whānau.

 Māori business owners and the self-employed are major contributors to economic activity that can grow intergenerational wealth.
 Māori businesses are driven by more than profit.

-The point of difference that many Māori businesses bring to the market is their intergenerational focus and intentional contribution to multiple outcomes - cultural, social and environmental outcomes.
+The point of difference that many Māori businesses bring to the market is their intergenerational focus and intentional contribution to multiple outcomes - cultural, social and environmental.

 How this can be done